 - 2241.
-Dance Composition I. Introduction to the fundamental elements of dance composition, including Laban-based movement vocabulary, dynamics, motivation, gesture, spatial concepts, elementary phrasing, abstraction and motif writing.
-Students participate in solo and small group studies with an emphasis on improvisation.
+Dance Composition I. Introduction to the fundamental elements of dance composition. including Laban-based movement vocabulary, dynamics, motivation, gesture, spatial concepts. elementary phrasing, abstraction and motif writing.
+Students participate in solo and smallgroup studies with an emphasis on improvisation.
 Course includes visit to the Dallas Museum of Art.
-Required.
+Required for the B.F.A. in dance performance.
 Prerequisite: DANC 1242. - 2242.
 Dance Composition II.
-Generation of solo movement through improvisation, recognizing spontaneous structures, and working with stage space, groups, and inspiration from other media, including music.
-Required.
-Prerequisites: DANC 2241 and DANC 2361 or instructor approval. - 3243.
+Generation of solo movement through improvisation; recognizing spontaneous structures; and working with stage space, groups and inspiration from other media, including music.
+Required for the B.F.A. in dance performance.
+Prerequisites: DANC 2241 and 2361 or instructor approval. - 3243.
 Dance Composition III.
 Exploration of elements of choreographic form with emphasis on sequencing, balance, phrasing, transition, choreographic device and compositional structure.
 Introduction to Life FormsTM computer software for choreography.
 Utilization of videotape for self-analysis and critique.
 Opportunity for visits to the Meadows Museum for the study of form.
-Required.
+Required for the B.F.A. in dance performance.
 Prerequisite: DANC 2242. - 3244.
-Dance Composition IV.
-This course will focus on developing site-specific works, collaborating with musicians, service learning projects and the development of skills necessary for successful entry into the professional arena, such as resume writing, networking and auditioning.
-Required.
+Choreo Lab.
+This course will focus on developing site-specific works, collaborating with musicians, service-learning projects and the development of skills necessary for successful entry into the professional arena, such as resume writing, networking and auditioning.
+Required for the B.F.A. in dance performance.
 Prerequisite: DANC 3243.